-When a user wants to login into an application, they will provide their Hive username.
+When a user wants to log into an application, they will provide their Hive username.

 The user then opens their wallet and scans the QR code.
 Alternatively, if the application that the user wants to sign into is a mobile app, the latest can use deep linking and trigger the mobile device to install a wallet app or open it if already installed.

-If the wallet stores the keys of the account that want to sign in to, it will ask for approval or refusal of the authentication request by the user.
+If the wallet stores the keys of the account that wants to log in, it will request approval or denial of the user's authentication request.

 Wallet approval mockup

-If the user approves the authentication request, the APP will be informed by the HAS that the user has successfully authentication and that it can proceed with the user sign-in.
+If the user approves the authentication request, the APP will be informed by the HAS that the user has successfully authenticated and that it can proceed with the user sign-in.

 The APP has 100% certainty that the account exists and that whoever signs in owns the account's private keys.